KANTO Gunma Relax in some of Japan’s most revered hot springs

 - Japan’s oldest silk factory, the Tomioka Silk Mill, on UNESCO's World Heritage list

 Gunma produces the majority of Japan's konnyaku.
 Konnyaku has a chewy texture, is very rich in fiber and contains virtually no calories.
 It's a common ingredient in the Japanese stew called oden.

 Most daruma good luck charms are made in Takasaki.
 These papier-mache dolls are popular during the New Year period when wishes for the coming year are made.
 They come in a range of colors, including the traditional red meant to ward off evil spirits.

 People in Gunma love yakimanju, but these sweet buns are little known elsewhere.
 They are skewered, then grilled over charcoal and brushed with a rich, sweet miso paste.

 Gunma produces some of Japan's best wheat, so udon made here is especially delicious.
 Mizusawa udon is rated as one of the country's top three.
 Firm, thick and semitransparent, made with special salt, it has a unique look and flavor.

 Isesaki Silk Textiles

 Watch the landscape light up with fiery shades of red, gold and yellow as the autumn leaves around Kusatsu, Mt.
-Akagi and Takatsudokyo Gorge transform during fall.
-Festivals celebrating roses, sunflowers and cosmos flowers add even more color, as do events like the Fox Wedding in Minowa and Isezaki Fireworks.
+Akagi and Takatsudo Gorge transform.
+Festivals celebrating roses, sunflowers and cosmos flowers add even more color, as do events like the Fox Wedding in Minowa and Isesaki Fireworks.

 In winter, head for the numerous ski resorts of Gunma and be dazzled by the seasonal illuminations lighting up the fresh, powdery snow, including Oigami Onsen's Yuki Hotaru display, featuring tiny snow huts filled with lanterns to create an ethereal glow.